 Submit the request.

 All requests will need to be approved by an applicant’s line manager before the vehicle can be arranged via the travel desk.
 If the vehicle is hired through EP the staff member will receive a booking reference from the hire company.
-If the vehicle is a trust car the staff member will receive a confirmation email via the Fleet admin team.
+If the vehicle is a trust car the staff member will receive a confirmation email via the Operational Support admin team.

 The Travel Desk will prioritise the supply of a Trust car before booking a hire car from an EP.